A short history of New Quay in West Wales

 Transformed by about 1960 into 'Hengell Park'

-summer months.
-Off season however, it remains a haven of tranquility.
+Today New Quay is a thriving holiday resort from Easter until October.
+Off season however, it remains a haven of tranquillity.

 'New Quay and Llanarth' by W.J.
 Lewis. pub 1987 Aberystwyth.